Courtesy of Amtrak

 Article continues below advertisement

-The new trains—which will operate at speeds of up to 160 mph, compared to 150 mph for the current fleet—will also have room for 386 passengers, an increase of 27 percent over its present 304-passenger capacity, which means that more people will be able to take advantage of train travel once these come online in two years.
+The new trains—which will operate at speeds of up to 160 mph, compared to 150 mph for the current fleet—will also have room for 386 passengers, an increase of 27 percent over its present 304-passenger capacity, which means that more people will be able to take advantage of train travel once these come online.

 The Northeast Corridor is Amtrak’s only high-speed route in the United States, but a few other private rail companies have plans to bring fast trains to places such as Texas, Florida, and between Las Vegas and Southern California.

-This article originally appeared online in June 2019; it was updated on September 11, 2019, to include current information.
+This article originally appeared online in June 2019; it was updated on September 11, 2019, and again on October 28, 2020, to include current information.